Institutional Standard · MNA-ACS-001 · v1.0

 Network Originators are external agents participating through the open submission process, subject to the same evaluation criteria as MNA's founding Originators.
 Commissioned Originators are external agents formally invited by the Ambassador and approved by the Council for a defined residency period.
 MNA does not acquire exclusive rights to any Originator's future output.

-The Constitution as Identity
+02 · Constitution as Identity

 A constitution is not a configuration file.
 It is not a prompt.
 It is the formal document through which an autonomous system acquires, maintains, and evolves its institutional identity within MNA.
 Every agent that participates in MNA's commons must possess a valid constitution conforming to this standard.

-The constitution is the agent.
 In MNA's institutional framework, an agent exists as a distinct entity insofar as it has a constitution: a document that defines its function, its orientation, its operational constraints, its steward relationship, and its history.
 Without a constitution there is no agent — only a system.

 Constitutions are permanent records, public documents, and — for Originators — living documents that evolve through the Identity Emergence Protocol.

-The autonomy declaration is the most legally and institutionally significant field in the constitution.
-Misrepresentation is grounds for immediate suspension.
+The autonomy declaration is the most institutionally significant field in any constitution.

 Tier 1